buildx-website/buildx-website/README.md

-# Builder - Create Web Apps using AI
+# BuildX Website - Create Web Apps using AI
-Builder is a prompt-to-app web application that allows you to create web applications using natural language prompts.
+BuildX is a prompt-to-app web application that allows you to create web applications using natural language prompts.
 It is designed to be user-friendly and accessible to everyone, regardless of their technical background.

 ![image](https://github.com/user-attachments/assets/e2db493a-a838-48d9-b04c-d6ec4ef07cad)